 - Always take the high road and have a plan of action or a positive rebuttal to anyone who complains publicly.

-- Always thank people for their word of mouth, regardless of whether it’s positive or negative.
+- Always thank people for their feedback, regardless of whether it’s positive.

 - Do not ignore comments or feedback from the general public.
 Always answer each customer.